 This year will be an opportunity to combine your knowledge, passion and skills to go deeper in tackling an inspiring problem area.
 Working in interdisciplinary teams on a real-world problem at a company, research institution, non-profit or your own start-up, you will also be free to adventure through advanced electives in areas related or unrelated to your major.

 This course provides students with an understanding of the role that computational thinking can play in solving problems.
-Students will be exposed to varied real-world problems and be taught how to approach them and design solutions using Python.
-In addition to learning key computing skills and concepts, the course will focus on how existing features in programming languages can be used to implement different concepts efficiently and how one can analyze different solutions.
+Students are exposed to varied real-world problems and are taught how to approach them and design solutions using Python.
+In addition to learning key computing skills and concepts, the course focuses on how existing features in programming languages can be used to implement different concepts efficiently and how one can analyze different solutions.
 After taking the course students are expected to work on real-world projects that require building logical thinking processes that break down complex problems into smaller parts.

-Building on the Python course taught in the previous semester, students will be introduced to the Object Oriented Programming (OOP) paradigm and the associated benefits.
-They will learn to write structured and efficient programs in the OOP style.
-Besides testing and debugging programs, students will learn about common data structures, and where and how to apply them to solve computational problems.
+Building on the Python course taught in the previous semester, students are introduced to the Object Oriented Programming (OOP) paradigm and the associated benefits.
+They learn to write structured and efficient programs in the OOP style.
+Besides testing and debugging programs, students learn about common data structures, and where and how to apply them to solve computational problems.

 This course offers an introduction to the areas of Data Science, Artificial Intelligence, and Machine Learning (DS/AI/ML), combining philosophical, biological, and psychological perspectives with computational design concerns.
-Students will begin the course by understanding the principles underlying learning and how it translates to various applications and categories of AI.
-Besides multiple classes of models, students will be introduced to fundamental concepts in data science that will help them identify, compare and implement solutions to problems.
-Internal critiques and external perspectives of AI solutions will also be discussed to ensure students obtain a holistic view of the challenges and opportunities in this field.
+Students begin the course by understanding the principles underlying learning and how it translates to various applications and categories of AI.
+Besides multiple classes of models, students are introduced to fundamental concepts in data science that helps them identify, compare and implement solutions to problems.
+Internal critiques and external perspectives of AI solutions are also discussed to ensure students obtain a holistic view of the challenges and opportunities in this field.

 This course offers a multidisciplinary overview of the field of optimization.
-Students will learn how to formulate an optimization problem, apply different optimization techniques, translate problems into Python and Matlab code, and identify conditions under which each one works best.
-Students will be introduced to numerical, constrained, unconstrained, univariate and multivariate optimization methods and techniques, while also being introduced to topics such as Pareto optimality, multiobjective and global optimization.
-The final project will allow students to apply their knowledge to real-world engineering and business problems.
+Students learn how to formulate an optimization problem, apply different optimization techniques, translate problems into Python and Matlab code, and identify conditions under which each one works best.
+Students are introduced to numerical, constrained, unconstrained, univariate and multivariate optimization methods and techniques, while also being introduced to topics such as Pareto optimality, multi-objective and global optimization.
+The final project allows students to apply their knowledge to real-world engineering and business problems.

 What are the assumptions and beliefs that we have not examined in the modern age?
 How do we become aware of our implicit beliefs?
 What possibilities open up if we investigate and examine our presuppositions?
 How can we respond to the Grand Challenges of our time, if we don’t know how to think and reason critically?
 In this course, you will learn to meticulously develop the skill of thinking and enquiring critically, and being able to reason in a scientific, evidence-based manner.
 The course will focus on sharpening your intellectual abilities so that thinking critically and scientifically becomes a natural way of approaching the world.
 You will learn how to carefully analyze texts, structure arguments, develop technical reading and writing skills, and communicate your ideas in a coherent and logical manner to different audiences.
 Additionally, you will also learn to evaluate hypotheses and causal claims, observe and analyze data and patterns, construct reason-based arguments, and draw logical conclusions.